zeecher/DPTRNS/README.md

 ---

 __The Template Method Pattern__ Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-Template Method lets subclasses redefine certain steps of an algorithm without changeing the algorithm's structure.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+###### adheres:

+* Don't call us, we'll call you

 # OO Design Principles